vidarsko/ComFiT/README.md

 pip install comfit
 ```

-pip install comfit in your terminal or command prompt.
-Using a virtual environment is highly recommended as new comfit is an open source project subject to likely frequent updates and overall bug fixes.

 ## License

 ComFiT is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-We are grateful to [Luiza Angheluta](https://orcid.org/0000-0001-7231-6694) for her steady guidance during our years as Ph.D. doctoral research fellows and introducing us to this field of study,
+We are grateful to [Luiza Angheluta](https://orcid.org/0000-0001-7231-6694) for her steady guidance during our years as Ph.D. doctoral research fellows and for introducing us to this field of study,
-[Audun Skaugen](https://orcid.org/0000-0003-0005-786X) for paving the way of the study of these systems in particular and creating the first programs on which this library is built, and
+[Audun Skaugen](https://orcid.org/0000-0003-0005-786X) for paving the way for the study of these systems in particular and creating the first programs on which this library is built, and
 [Vegard Gjeldvik Jervell](https://orcid.org/0009-0002-2959-0246), for helping us with the technical python parts and becoming full-fledged software developers.